MaddyGuthridge/portfolio-data/blog/oop-orchestra/README.md

     // But their public interface is far
     // nicer.
     // In particular, it matches that of
-    // the interface `Musician` that our
+    // the interface `Musician`, meaning
-    // conductor can direct them in the
+    // that our conductor can direct them
-    // same way as they can for everyone
+    // in the same way as they can for
-    // else.
+    // everyone else.
     @Override
     public void setDynamic(Dynamic newDynamic);